Skip to main content

 What is Circle K?

 BYU Circle K is part of Circle K International, the largest collegiate community service organization in the world!
 Our mission is to build caring and compassionate leaders through the vehicle of service.
 BYU Circle K allows students to participate in a wide variety of service events.
-We visit the Utah State Hospital weekly to play with the children there.
-During Summer term, Circle K helps Provo Kiwanis with their pancake breakfast during the Freedom Festival Balloon Fest for 3 mornings around the 4th of July, and helps Spanish Fork Kiwanis with their concession stand at the rodeo leading up to July 24th.
+During Fall and Winter Semesters, we visit the Utah State Hospital weekly to play with the children there.
+During Summer Term, Circle K helps Provo Kiwanis with their pancake breakfast during the Freedom Festival Balloon Fest for 3 mornings around the 4th of July, and helps Spanish Fork Kiwanis with their concession stand at the rodeo leading up to July 24th.

 Circle K Video